Using this website

 - Some site elements such as for embedded videos are not named

-- The interactive map cannot be used without a mouse and contains keyboard traps so users get stuck and are unable to successfully report an issue
+- The interactive map cannot be used without a mouse and contains keyboard traps so users get stuck and are unable to successfully report an issue.
+We have added an accessible option to continue reporting issues when using a keyboard

 - Some icons shown on the map are too small